CodersLaunchpad/runailocal-backend/README.md

 1. Ensure you have the correct Python version installed
 2. Make sure the virtual environment is activated before installing requirements
 3. Check that all the required packages are listed in requirements.txt
+4. Verify that MinIO server is running and accessible
+5. Ensure your MinIO credentials in the `.env` file are correct

 For further assistance, reach out on whatsapp.